l2nguyen/metro/Report.md

 #### Split Weekday/Weekend models
-Since the features have different effects on ridership during the weekend and weekday ridership, I decided to make two different models for weekend and weekday.
+I hypothesized that the features have different effects on ridership during the weekend and weekday ridership, I decided to make two different models for weekend and weekday.
 For example, employment variables would have a huge effect on weekday ridership but a small effect on weekend ridership.
 Using the same features for both models might not make sense so I selected features based on p-values separately for the weekday and weekend data.

 I ran both a linear regression and gradient boosting model on the weekday and the weekend datasets.
-The table below shows the performance of the models for the weekdays.
+The two tables below shows the performance of the models for the weekdays and the weekends.

 ###### Weekday
 | Model       								| CV RMSE   | R squared |